jenizavier/Jenifer-Portfolio/README.md

 # Jenifer-Portfolio
-# Z. Jenifer - Data Scientist
+# Z. Jenifer - Certified Data Scientist

 Welcome to my portfolio!
 I'm a certified Data Scientist with expertise in Python, Machine Learning, and Data Visualization.